omoponfhir/omoponfhir-omopv5-dstu2-mapping/STU3_to_DSTU2.md

 		`.addCategory cebomes .setCategory`
 	there is no addPerformer method
 		`observation.addPerformer(performerRef);` becomes

 		```
 		List<ResourceReferenceDt> tempList= observation.getPerformer();
 		tempList.add(performerRef);
 		observation.setPerformer(tempList);
 		```

+In MedicationRequest, in DSTU2, it was all called MedicationOrder instead.

 In the Encoutner Class, the "reference" field is slightly changed
 	`.setReferenceElement becomes .setReference`